-- 1) secured the signature of a chairperson
+- 1) secured the signature of a chairperson;

-- 2) be in good academic standing
+- 2) be in good academic standing;

-- 3) have successfully completed the 2nd year paper requirement (if eligible)
+- 3) have completed the 2nd year paper requirement;

-- 4) have successfully passed the GACE
+- 4) have passed the GACE; and

-- 5) have successfully passed the Clinical Competency Examination.
+- 5) have passed the Clinical Competency Examination.

-The Division of Graduate Studies will not accept or approve a dissertation without corresponding documentation that the research was reviewed and approved by the Institutional Review Board prior to the start of the project.
+The Graduate School will not accept or approve a dissertation without corresponding documentation that the research was reviewed and approved by the Institutional Review Board prior to the start of the project.

 1. Format of the Dissertation Proposal Meeting: The dissertation proposal meeting is an oral presentation of a proposed dissertation research project to a 5-member committee of, at least, four graduate faculty from the Psychology Department and one outside member.
-Please note that the Division of Graduate Studies requires that all committee members have Graduate Faculty status.
+Two outside members with three psychology faculty members for the dissertation committee can be considered with approval from the DCT.
+Please note that the Graduate School requires that all committee members have Graduate Faculty status.
 It is the student's responsibility to collaborate with the dissertation chair to assure that all committee members have been granted graduate faculty status by the JSU Graduate Council.
 This includes providing the committee member the graduate faculty status application for completion.
 This form is signed and submitted to the DCT for further processing.
 The length of the presentation will be determined by the student and his or her dissertation committee but normally should not exceed one hour.
-There must be sufficient opportunity for discussion, advisement, and feedback.
+At the conclusion of the presentation, there must be sufficient opportunity for discussion, advisement, and feedback.
 The dissertation proposal meeting is an opportunity for a student to receive consultation in a collaborative manner from faculty members in order to conduct the best project possible using accepted scientific methods in a pragmatic and parsimonious manner.